smiracle/interview-questions/topics/systems_design_readme.md

 - Choosing the right hashing function that minimizes collisions and provides a good distribution of keys.
 - Integrating with other system components, such as load balancers and caching layers, to ensure seamless operation.
 - Assessing the impact of consistent hashing on application-specific requirements, such as query latency and data locality.

+Why?
+Consistent hashing is a strategy designed to distribute data across a cluster of servers in a way that minimizes reorganization when servers are added or removed.
+It addresses several challenges in distributed systems, including scalability, high availability, load distribution, data locality, fault tolerance, simplifying data management, and decentralization.
+By ensuring keys are evenly spread across nodes, consistent hashing improves load distribution and reduces hot spots.
+It facilitates easy scaling and data replication, enhancing system availability and fault tolerance.
+The use of virtual nodes and hashing functions optimizes key distribution and minimizes management overhead, while integration with system components ensures seamless operation.
+Consistent hashing's adaptability to workload and data distribution variations, along with minimal overhead for operations, makes it a cornerstone technique for designing robust, efficient distributed systems.

 [↑ Back to top](#systems_design-topics)